CIMT is Denmark’s largest centre for research in telemedicine and eHealth

 - Research in best practice when implementing new technology

-- Economic evaluation of telemedicine/new technology
+- An economic evaluation of telemedicine/new technology

 - Organisational studies